 Mrs Mountain provides both support to students and staff.
 She provides important social and wellbeing care to students in Sixth Form and coordinates the lunchtime supervisors.
 She liaises with the Head Student Team and oversees all Sixth Form events.

 Mrs Odero, Key Stage 5 Administration

 Mrs Ellis ensures that the valuable qualities of punctuality and attendance, essential to success at A-level, are followed.
 She works closely with students, parents and carers when support around attendance is needed.
 In addition, Mrs Ellis administers the 16-19 Bursary.

 SEND and Inclusion team

 Silverdale prides itself on having a strong inclusion team, who work extremely hard to ensure that all students can access their education and feel included within our organisation.
 This includes mental health support using innovative, nationally-recognised programmes.
 Our team of professionals also provides rigorous support and advice on safeguarding, inclusion, dyslexia and literacy, autism and communication, behaviour and engagement.
-We also have an onsite Deaf and Hearing Impaired Integrated Resource.
+We also have a Deaf and Hearing Impaired Integrated Resource within the school.